spierala/mini-rx-store/docs/docs/redux-setup.md

 ---

 With `configureStore` we get hold of the global Store object.
-At the same time we can pass a configuration to initialize our Root Reducers, Meta Reducers, initial state and extensions.
+At the same time we can pass a configuration to initialize our Root Reducers, Root Meta Reducers, initial state and extensions.

 ## No Setup
 At first we do not need any configuration to get started.